 When working with an agent, it will not present many problems and will be drafted by them.
-It still helps to know the process and Information to be included on the deal sheet.
+However, it still helps to know the process and Information to be included on the deal sheet.

 What is a Real Estate Deal Sheet?What is a Real Estate Deal Sheet?

 A deal sheet is merely a document that includes a summary of the agreed-upon terms of the transaction and the parties involved.
 The reason for it is not to “lock in” a deal but to show that you’re serious about closing and want to move ahead with it all.
 Keep in mind the deal sheet is non-binding and is merely a term sheet for the attorneys.

 If you are managing your sale through an Agent Assisted FSBO, you will be required to assemble the deal sheet on behalf of the listing agent.
-If working with a full-service listing agent (as 99% of NYC deals are), then they will assemble and circulate the deal sheet on your behalf.
+If working with a full-service listing agent (as 99% of NYC deals), they will assemble and circulate the deal sheet on your behalf.
 Once the seller has accepted the offer, the listing agent will draft the deal sheet.

-After the buyer’s agent has reviewed it, then it will be forwarded to the seller’s and buyer’s attorney.
-If everyone is happy, the seller’s attorney can begin drafting the contract of sale.
+After the buyer’s agent has reviewed it, it will be forwarded to the seller’s attorney.
+Then, if everyone is happy, the seller’s attorney can begin drafting the contract of sale.